-- the ideal number of slots per epoch, based on pool stake,
+- the ideal number of leader slots per epoch, based on pool stake,

-- luck, which is the ratio of assigned leader slots to ideal;
+- luck, which is the percentage of leader slots to ideal;

 - and lastly, the actual blocks confirmed on chain.

 Leader slots are assigned to the Cardano node by a Verifiably Random Function (VRF).
-The VRF will always average over time to 100% luck but there can be significant short term variance.
+The VRF will always average over time to 100% luck but there can be significant short term variance, particularly when pools are smaller.

-The graph shows slots as leader, ideal slot allocation based on stake, luck expressed as the percentage leader allocation against ideal; and lastly, the actual blocks which were confirmed on the Cardano blockchain.
-We show data for the last 20 epochs.
+The graph shows leader slots assigned, ideal allocation based on stake, luck (percentage leader against ideal); and lastly, the actual blocks which were confirmed on the blockchain.
+We show tabular data below for the last 20 epochs.

 * M=Missed, G=Ghosted, S=Stolen, I=Invalid (see below for more details).